AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 5. Drawing the arc

 <h2><a name='vecstopoints'></a>2 Vectors from 3 Points</h2>
-First we'll need to find the angle that is formed by three points.
+First we'll need to find the value of the angle that is formed by three points.
 To do so we first need to compute the vectors formed by these three points.
 For three points A, B and C we can find the vectors BA and BC by using the following function:

 <pre><code>// p1 -> first point
 // p2 -> second point